When I visited Japan in April this year I had a chance to try Red Shiso juice for the first time.

 2. Wash shiso leaves with water and cleans them carefully.
 Soak them in a bowl for 15 min.

-3. Bring 2000ml water in a large saucepan and add the prepared and washed shiso leaves and bring to boil.
+3. Bring 2000ml water into a large saucepan, add the prepared and washed shiso leaves, and bring to boil.

-5. Drain the shiso leaves with a strainer and squeeze the leaves to extract as much as you can.
-It is hot so be careful not to burn your finger, I used a wooden spoon to extract all liquid.
+5. Drain the shiso leaves with a strainer and squeeze the leaves to extract as much as possible.
+It is hot, so be careful not to burn your finger; I used a wooden spoon to extract all liquid.

-6. Place the drained liquid back to the saucepan and bring it to simmer.
+6. Place the drained liquid back into the saucepan and bring it to simmer.

-7. Add the beet sugar, and when the sugar dissolved, turn the heat off and add lemon juice in.
-The color change to a beautiful red.
+7. Add the beet sugar, and turn the heat off when the sugar has dissolved and add lemon juice.
+The color changes to a beautiful red.

-8. Cool it down and transfer to a sterilized glass container and keep in the refrigerator which is last about 6 months.
+8. Cool it down and transfer to a sterilized glass container and keep it in the refrigerator, which lasts about 6 months.

-9. To make shiso juice, place 1-2 tbs of the syrup and pour about 200 ml of cold mineral water or cold sparking water.
-I usually do not put ice cubes, but If you like you can add ice cubes.
+9. To make shiso juice, place 1-2 tbs of the syrup and pour about 200 ml of cold mineral or sparkling water.
+I usually do not put ice cubes, but If you like, you can add ice cubes.

 Putting in the sterilized glass container after cooling.